OmarOuaida/cyber-monsters/README.md

-# 🎬 Monsters Make Mistakes – A Security Awareness App
+# 🎬 Cyber Monsters – A Security Awareness App

 An interactive educational app that teaches cybersecurity concepts through engaging, character-driven storytelling inspired by *Monsters, Inc.*.
 This app uses video scenarios, monster metaphors, and guided reflections to highlight common digital security mistakes in a fun, accessible way.